arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Inventory in product development isn't physical objects but information, then it's virtually invisible, both physically and financially.
 Product development inventory's effects: increased cycle time, delayed feedback, constantly shifting priorities, and status reporting.

 #### Q2.
 The Principle of Queueing Waste: Queues are the root cause of the majority of economic waste in product development.

+Product development queues do much more damage than manufacturing queues for two reasons.

+1. Product development queues tend to be much bigger than manufacturing queues.
+No natural predators are keeping them under control because these [queues are invisible](#q1-the-principle-of-invisible-inventory-product-development-inventory-is-physically-and-financially-invisible).
+Then companies don't measure, don't manage, and don't realize that queues are a problem.
+2. Queues create many forms of economic waste.
+   - **Longer Cycle Time.** It takes longer to reach the front of an extensive line than a small one.
+Usually, Delay costs rise linearly with queue size.
+   - **Increased Risk.** Queues increase the transit time through the product development pipeline.
+When transit time goes up, you're more vulnerable to changes in customer preference, preemption by competitors, and shifts in the underlying technology.
+   - **More Variability.** High levels of utilization tend to amplify variability.
+   - **More Overhead.** The more projects you have in process, the more you have to track and report status to your managers.
+Even worse, your team asks for more progress reports per project because queues lead to long transit times.
+   - **Lower Quality.** Queues reduce quality by delaying feedback from downstream processes.
+If a programmer makes a flawed assumption and must wait for 30 days to get this feedback, she'll embed the bad assumption into 30 days' worth of code.
+Following a wrong path typically increases exponentially, not linearly.
+   - **Less Motivation.** Queues undermine motivation and initiative.
+When the next process has a long time, you feel there is little value in hurrying to finish your work.
+[Parkinson's Law](/zettelkasten/parkinson-s-law) explains this behavior.

+Queues off the [critical path](/zettelkasten/critical-path) also costs to the project.
+Only one of these six wastes arises from the cost of delay, the other five wastes are still present even when the queues is off the [critical path](/zettelkasten/critical-path).

 ### Controlling Flow Under Uncertainty